arcus/education_modules/regular_expressions_boundaries_anchors/regular_expressions_boundaries_anchors.md

 </div>
 ***

-What's the anchor character that indicates the "end of a string"?
+What's the anchor character that indicates the **end of a string**?

 [[$]]
 <script>